hazbo/kubernetes-overview/README.md

 #### Persistent Storage

-Something you're application may need is storage.
+Something your application may need is storage.
 You may be dealing with file uploads, or a database.
 Although containers should be seen as being fairly disposable, your storage / data should remain.
 GCE makes this really easy for us as all we need to do is to create a disk, and then tell our containers where